AyushPradhan9/Survey-Web-Page/README.md

 # Survey Web Page
-Responisve web page made with HTML and CSS for survey of products in bakery.
+Web page made with HTML and CSS for survey of products in bakery.

 ## Contents:
 - images folder: screenshots of web page